rsignell/recipes/detroit_pizza.md

 3. **Pan Prep:** Spray a 13x9 inch pan with non-stick spray, then brush with 13g of olive oil.
 4. **Relax & Stretch:** Place dough in the pan and let rest, covered, for 15 minutes.
 Press the dough into the corners with oiled fingertips.
 5. **Triple Rise:** Cover and let rise at room temperature until tripled in volume (approx. 3 hours).
-6. **Assemble:** Heat oven to 500°F. Spread the cheese blend edge-to-edge.
+6. **Assemble:** Heat oven to 500°F. 450 for cast iron.
+Spread the cheese blend edge-to-edge.
 Spoon the sauce in three parallel "racing stripes" over the cheese.
 7. **Bake:** Place on the lowest 1/3 of the oven for 17 minutes.
+24 minutes cor. ast iron.
 8. **Rest:** Let the pizza sit in the pan for 5 minutes before removing to prevent the cheese crown from collapsing, then cut in the pan and move pieces to a wire rack.

 ### Estimated Schedule